 At least 32 credits of mathematics: MTH 207, 208, 225, 245, 309, 310, 331, and 421.

 Students interested in industrial engineering should add ACC 221 Accounting Principles I (3 cr.).
-Students should consult with the mathematics department chair for specific course and sequence advising for this agreement.
+Students should consult with the mathematics and statistics department chair for specific course and sequence advising for this agreement.

 In order to receive the B.S. degree (mathematics major) from UW-L, students have two options: